mchris2/SafeCleanupCDrive/README.md

 * Clean Windows Prefetch -Disabled by default
 * Clean Recent Files - Disabled by default
 * Clean C:\Windows\Installer\$PatchCache - Disabled by default
+* Compresses IIS Logs >30 days old to an Archive subfolder and deletes archived >60 days old - Disabled by default

 Switches are available to enable and disable each of the actions.
 By defaul the first 7 are enabled.
 To disable use switches as follows:
 -CleanupCTemp:false